 How to build a reading habit like Warren Buffett

-It’s likely that you’ve never consider reading a priority compared to your day job, your side projects or your other interests.
+It’s likely that you’ve never considered reading a priority next to your day job, your side projects or other interests.
 Rather than seeing reading as an option or a hobby, you should first learn to perceive reading as an important task that you need to place above other things in your daily routine.

-Once you take this mentality you should consider the following recommendations that we’ve put together based on the reading routine of Warren Buffett.
+Once you've adopted this mentality you should consider the following recommendations that we’ve put together based on the reading routine of Mr. Buffett.

 1. Set a target for how much you’d like to read each day

 Try to define a quantifiable target for how much you want to read each day.
-It’s probably wise to start with a smaller amount of reading and build it up over time, so although Warren Buffett might read 500 pages each day, you might want to create a goal such as:
+It’s probably wise to start with a smaller amount of reading and build it up over time: While Warren Buffett might read 500 pages each day, you might want to start with a goal like:

 “read 3 pages every day”

 Why only three pages a day?
-Well, in all likelihood you’ll definitely be able to read at least three pages per day.
-As you gradually increase this it will appear less and less of a challenge as you start developing the habit of reading.
+Well, it's realistic: in all likelihood you’ll be able to read at least three pages per day.
+As you gradually increase this, it'll appear less and less of a challenge as you start developing the consistent habit of reading.

 2. Set aside time to actively think about or review what you’ve read

 One of the lesser known aspects of Buffett’s reading routine is that he sets aside time to reflect on whatever he has read.
-Over the years this has become second-nature to Buffett, but for you to make it a habit of yours as well you should designate a set period of time after each time you read.
+Over the years this has become second-nature to Buffett, but for you to make it a habit, you should designate a set period of time after each reading session fro reflection.
 Think about what you’ve read and how it might influence a current decision you’re facing.
 You could set a goal of:

 “Write down 1 key takeaway from your day’s reading”

-This will help you retain what you’ve read, and ultimately help you learn faster and remember what you’ve learned for longer.
+This will help you retain what you’ve read, and ultimately help you learn faster and remember what you’ve learned.
 As you increase the number of pages you read you’ll also be able to increase the number of notes you make.